apichef/sarala-laravel/docs/guide/what-it-does.md

 ##### 6 Controller →

-- Prepare response send back to client
+- Prepare response to be sent back to the client